JanHerca/urantiapedia/output/wikijs/en/article/606/Vol9_3.md

 In my view there are two commentaries that are quite outstanding in that their chances of being correct were infinitely small excepting that they were based upon a pre-existing bank of knowledge.
 One of these commentaries refers to atomic structure.
 The other concerns continental drift.
 There are, of course, many other remarkable comments, but, to me, these two, by themselves, tell me that I have to take seriously, the claims of _The URANTIA Book_ to be a new revelation.

-Quoting from [UB 41:8.3](/en/The_Urantia_Book/41#p8_3) we read as follows: “In large suns when hydrogen is exhausted and gravity contraction ensures, and such a body is not sufficiently opaque to retain the internal pressure of support for the outer gas regions, then a sudden collapse occurs.
+Quoting from <a id="a95_13"></a>[UB 41:8.3](/en/The_Urantia_Book/41#p8_3) we read as follows: “In large suns when hydrogen is exhausted and gravity contraction ensures, and such a body is not sufficiently opaque to retain the internal pressure of support for the outer gas regions, then a sudden collapse occurs.
 The gravity-electric changes give origin to vast quantities of tiny particles devoid of electric potential, and such particles readily escape from the solar interior thus bringing about the collapse of a gigantic sun within a few days.”

 [Read more](/en/article/Ken_Glasziou/Two_Remarkable_Predictions)